Live Comfortably with Skin Allergies

 Hives Treatment

 A skin allergy is an immune system reaction to an allergen or irritant that causes scaly skin, itchy skin, bumps, redness, blisters, welts, or skin rashes.
 Skin allergies can flare up when an irritant makes direct contact with the skin or when you eat certain foods that you’re allergic to.
 Skin allergy rashes are not contagious.
 Asthma related skin rashes are also common.
-Read on to learn more about the skin allergies that we treat here in New Orleans.
+Read on to learn more about common skin allergies and about the skin allergies that we treat here in New Orleans.

 Eczema (Atopic Dermatitis)